Pretty much every homesteader understands the value of a generator.

 All of these hazards arise when a generator is uncovered and otherwise unprotected form inclement weather.
 To prevent them, we need to shelter our generator from contact with water and snow.

 Here are the best options to cover your generator from the rain…

 One of the best options to allow a generator to be used in the rain is to use a purpose-built steel enclosure.
 Since this is a purpose-built product, it will be robust and have the required ventilation areas in position.

 Remember the generator is an engine, it requires air to be available to enter the piston to create the combustible mix.
 The air from the exhaust also needs to be able to exit the enclosure so that it does not contaminate the air that is entering the engine.

 Without adequate ventilation, the generator could overheat, or the fumes could build up to a level that would prevent it from functioning correctly.

 Being constructed of steel the enclosure will be fire-resistant, a necessary feature since significant heat is created from an operating generator.

-Wood is a popular material for constructing many things, but it is a dangerous material for housing a generator, as the heat could cause it to burn.
-Older generators have been known to create sparks that could also burn the enclosure.
+Wood is a popular material for constructing many things, but it can be a dangerous material for housing a generator, as the heat could cause it to ignite over time.
+Older generators have been known to create sparks that could also start a fire.